 Following is a description of the valuation methodology used for assets measured at fair value.
-There has been no change in the methodology used at December 31, 2015 and 2014.
+There has been no change in the methodology used at December 31, 2016 and 2015.

-Note 1 - Summary of Significant Accounting Policies (CONTINUED) Fair Value Measurements (Continued)
+Fair Value Measurements (Continued)

-Mutual funds: Mutual funds are valued at the closing price reported in an active market in which the mutual fund is traded
+Mutual funds: Mutual funds are valued at the closing price reported in an active market in which the mutual fund is traded.